Asif555355/The-Richest-In-2024/README.md

 # Worlds-Billionaires-In-2024
 ## Problem Statement
 The aim of this project is to collect primary information about the billionaires of 2024 from [forbes](https://www.forbes.com/billionaires/) and  create intriguing insights from the dataset using tableau Dashboard:

-1.A bubble chart that represents the number of billionaires in each industry  2.
+1.It is a bubble chart,it's size represents the number of billionaires and each bubble represents a different industry.

+2.A map of countries with the number of billionaires,available industries and sources.

+3.It is  a bubble chart where the size of each bubble corresponds to the sum of net worth, and each bubble represents a different industry.

+4:
 ## Build from Sources

 1. **Clone the Repository**